Thursday, July 23, 2015

 - bugs took a long time to find and remove

-These are some questions that I asked in order to provoke thought and insight into how they managed to get into that mess in the first place:
+These are some questions that I asked to provoke thought and insight into how they managed to get into that mess in the first place:

 - Did you have senior architects and senior developers when you created the original system?